kjolley/BIGSdb_documentation/offline_tools.rst

 A full list of options can be found by typing: ::

    autotag.pl --help

    NAME
        autotag.pl - BIGSdb automated allele tagger

    SYNOPSIS
        autotag.pl --database NAME [options]

    OPTIONS
- -0, --missing
-     Marks missing loci as provisional allele 0.
-Sets default word size to 15.
+   --already_tagged, -T
+       Scan even when sequence tagged (no designation).

    --curator CURATOR ID
        Curator id to use for updates.
 By default -1 is used - there should be an autotagger account set with this id number.

- -d, --database NAME
+   --database, -d NAME
        Database configuration name.

- -e, --exemplar
+   --exclude_isolates, -I LIST
+       Comma-separated list of isolate ids to ignore.

+   --exclude_loci, -L LIST
+       Comma-separated list of loci to exclude

+   --exclude_projects, -P LIST
+       Comma-separated list of projects whose isolates will be excluded.

+   --exemplar, -e
        Only use alleles with the 'exemplar' flag set in BLAST searches to identify locus within genome.
 Specific allele is then identified using a database lookup.
 This may be quicker than using all alleles for the BLAST search, but will be at the expense of sensitivity.
 If no exemplar alleles are set for a locus then all alleles will be used.
 Sets default word size to 15.

- -f --fast
+   --fast, -f
        Perform single BLAST query against all selected loci together.
 This will take longer to return any results but the overall scan should finish quicker.
 This method will also use more memory - this can be used with --exemplar to mitigate against this.

- -h, --help
+   --help, -h
        This help page.

- -i, --isolates LIST
+   --isolates, -i LIST
        Comma-separated list of isolate ids to scan (ignored if -p used).

    --isolate_list_file FILE
        File containing list of isolate ids (ignored if -i or -p used).

- -I, --exclude_isolates LIST
-     Comma-separated list of isolate ids to ignore.

- -l, --loci LIST
+   --loci, -l LIST
        Comma-separated list of loci to scan (ignored if -s used).

- -L, --exclude_loci LIST
-     Comma-separated list of loci to exclude
+   --locus_regex -R REGEX
+       Regex for locus names.

+   --max, -y ID
+       Maximum isolate id.

+   --min, -x ID
+       Minimum isolate id.

- -m, --min_size SIZE
+   --min_size, -m SIZE
        Minimum size of seqbin (bp) - limit search to isolates with at least this much sequence.

- -n, --new_only
+   --missing, -0
+       Marks missing loci as provisional allele 0.
+Sets default word size to 15.

+   --missing_alignment PERCENTAGE
+       Minimum alignment threshold to use when tagging missing loci (default 30)

+   --missing_identity PERCENTAGE
+       Minimum identity threshold to use when tagging missing loci (default 50)

+   --new_max_alleles ALLELES
+       Set the maximum number of alleles that can be designated or sequences tagged before an isolate is not considered new when using the --new_only option.

+   --new_only, -n
        New (previously untagged) isolates only.
 Combine with --new_max_alleles if required.

- --new_max_alleles ALLELES
-     Set the maximum number of alleles that can be designated or sequences tagged before an isolate is not considered new when using the --new_only option.

- -o, --order
-     Order so that isolates last tagged the longest time ago get scanned first (ignored if -r used).

    --only_already_tagged
        Only check loci that already have a tag present (but no allele designation).
        This must be combined with the --already_tagged option or no loci will match.
 This option is used to perform a catch-up scan where a curator has previously tagged sequence regions prior to alleles being defined, without the need to scan all missing loci.

+   --order, -o
+       Order so that isolates last tagged the longest time ago get scanned first.

- -p, --projects LIST
+   --projects, -p LIST
        Comma-separated list of project isolates to scan.

- -P, --exclude_projects LIST
-     Comma-separated list of projects whose isolates will be excluded.

- -q, --quiet
+   --quiet, -q
        Only error messages displayed.

- -r, --random
-     Shuffle order of isolate ids to scan.

    --reuse_blast
        Reuse the BLAST database for every isolate (when running --fast option).
        All loci will be scanned rather than just those missing from an isolate.
        Consequently, this may be slower if isolates have already been scanned, and for the first isolate scanned by a thread.
 On larger schemes, such as wgMLST, or when isolates have not been previously scanned, setting up the BLAST database can take a significant amount of time, so this may be quicker.
 This option is always selected if --new_only is used.

- -R, --locus_regex REGEX
-     Regex for locus names.

- -s, --schemes LIST
+   --schemes, -s LIST
        Comma-separated list of scheme loci to scan.

- -t, --time MINS
-     Stop after t minutes.
+   --seqbin_reldate DAYS
+       Filter to only include isolates for which the sequence bin was last modified within the specified number of days (set 1 for today).

    --threads THREADS
        Maximum number of threads to use.

- -T, --already_tagged
-     Scan even when sequence tagged (no designation).
+   --time, -t MINS
+       Stop after t minutes.

+   --type_alleles
+       Only use alleles with the 'type_allele' flag set to identify locus.
+       Note that this is only used when combined with the --missing (-0) flag.
+       You must have at least one allele defined as a type allele for a locus if you use this option otherwise you will not find any matches!

- -v, --view VIEW
+   --view, -v VIEW
        Isolate database view (overrides value set in config.xml).

- -w, --word_size SIZE
+   --word_size, -w SIZE
        BLASTN word size.

- -x, --min ID
-     Minimum isolate id.

- -y, --max ID
-     Maximum isolate id.

 .. _defining_exemplars: